RyanT95/PowerShell-Scripts/README.md

 AD-UserSearch.ps1 | Search for users by SAM name, email address, phone number and employee ID.
-EXCH-Add-Members-DL.ps1  | Adds members from a CSV to a distribution list EXCH-Add-Members-Mailbox.ps1  | Adds members from a CSV to a shared mailbox
+EXCH-Add-Members-DL.ps1  | Adds members from a CSV to a distribution list EXCH-Add-Members-Mailbox.ps1  | Adds members from a CSV to a shared mailbox EXCH-Remove-User-DL.ps1  | Removes user from all distribution lists

 ## Authors